tguless/tulum/real_estate/07_Property_Acquisition_Checklist.md

   - [ ] Understand terms, rates, and closing requirements
 - [ ] Plan for currency exchange (timing to get best rates)
 - [ ] Set aside funds for escrow deposit (~10% of purchase price)

+### 1.4 Understanding the Fideicomiso (Mexican Bank Trust)
+- [ ] **Learn the basics of the fideicomiso system**
+  - [ ] Understand that foreigners cannot directly own property in Mexico's restricted zones (within 50km of coastlines or 100km of borders)
+  - [ ] Recognize that the fideicomiso is a legal workaround that allows foreigners to control and benefit from property through a bank trust
+  - [ ] Know that the bank (trustee) holds legal title while you (beneficiary) retain all ownership rights (use, rent, sell, inherit, etc.)
+- [ ] **Research fideicomiso costs and requirements**
+  - [ ] Initial setup fee: $1,000-2,000 USD (varies by bank)
+  - [ ] Annual maintenance fee: $500-700 USD (varies by bank)
+  - [ ] Term: 50 years, renewable for additional 50-year periods
+  - [ ] Required documents: passport, visa/FMM, proof of address
+- [ ] **Select a trustee bank for your fideicomiso**
+  - [ ] Compare fees and services among major banks (BBVA, Santander, Scotiabank, etc.)
+  - [ ] Check bank's experience with foreign property owners
+  - [ ] Understand their renewal process and requirements
+- [ ] **Plan for permit application**
+  - [ ] Foreign Affairs Ministry (SRE) permit required
+  - [ ] Processing time: 3-6 weeks typically
+  - [ ] Your attorney will handle this as part of closing process

 ## Phase 2: Property Search & Initial Due Diligence